Bridging the Perception Gap in Image Super-Resolution Evaluation: Experiments

 \subsection{Qualitative analysis}

-Figure \ref{Fig8} shows how existing distortion FR-IQA metrics, perception FR-IQA metrics, and NR-IQA metrics can fail.
-Among them, the distortion FR-IQA metric SSIM \cite{ssim} (the up-left case) tends to favor blur regions (RealESRGAN) more than textures (SeeSR), which also matches previous findings \cite{LPIPS}.
-For NR-IQA metrics, though they perform well in evaluating overall image quality, they fail when image semantics change from GTs due to their lack of reference.
-As shown up-right, the multi-model based NR-IQA metric ClipIQA \cite{wang2023exploring} fails to evaluate character consistency for BSRGAN and PASD, since it cannot refer to correct semantics.
-Finally, perceptual FR-IQA metrics can easily fail when GT quality is poor (two cases at the bottom).
-In these cases, we show that when GT contains either vague details or distortions, the two perceptual FR-IQA metrics LPIPS \cite{LPIPS} and DISTS \cite{DISTS} favor blurred results (HAT) more than sharp ones (SeeSR) since they are perceptually closer to the reference GTs.
-In contrast, the proposed RQI is perceptually accurate, aware of semantic consistency, and avoids biased evaluations caused by unreliable GTs.
+Figure \ref{fig3} shows how RQI performs robustly in different aspects.
+The distortion FR-IQA metric SSIM \cite{ssim} (the up-left case) favors blur regions (RealESRGAN) more than textures (SeeSR) on the lemon surface.
+NR-IQA metric ClipIQA \cite{wang2023exploring} (the up-right case) fail to evaluate character consistency for BSRGAN and PASD due to the lack of reference.
+Perceptual FR-IQA metric LPIPS \cite{LPIPS} fail (the bottom-left case) due to details in GT are vague and HAT output more resembles it.
+Asymmetric method AFINE \cite{AFINE} (the bottom-right case) struggles to distinguish images with subtle quality differences.
+In contrast, the proposed RQI is perceptually accurate, aware of semantic consistency, avoids biased evaluations caused by unreliable GTs, and performs robustly for fine-grained quality differences.